 If you do not satisfy the Continuing Education credit requirements, you must pay an additional Greenfield fee of \$500.
-Also in this situation, ADEM will prioritize your facility for regular comprehensive and thorough inspection and evaluation of the operation.
+Also, ADEM will prioritize your facility for regular comprehensive and thorough inspection and evaluation of the operation.
 The Greenfield fee supports ADEM's registration approval and assurance effort.